authurlord/MELD/README.md

 This repository contains the code for the paper "Efficient Mixture of Experts based on Large Language Models for Low-Resource Data Preprocessing"

+All checkpoint, train/test file and raw dataset for reproduce is uploaded in this [Link](https://drive.google.com/file/d/1cxVeU259hgByx5Rm4ofLPsk-JbH8emW8/view?usp=drive_link).
+Please also check `README_dataset.md` and `evaluation.ipynb` for detail.

 A full version, containing specific task definition, proof of mentioned theorem, and additional experiment result is in [Full Version](./supplementary/MELD_Full_Ver_V2.pdf)

 We provide the checkpoint for our method, as well as the training data for these checkpoints.